Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Best Places to Stay in District 3

-Keep in mind if you stay in certain parts of District 3, you can easily walk to all of the attractions mentioned in the District 1 section above: Nguyen Hue, Dong Khoi, and Ben Thanh Market.
-But it’ll take about 15-20 minutes, though it’s a good, enjoyable walk.
+Keep in mind that if you stay in certain parts of District 3, you can easily walk to all of the attractions mentioned in the District 1 section above: Nguyen Hue, Dong Khoi, and Ben Thanh Market.
+It’ll take about 15-20 minutes, but it’s a good, enjoyable walk.
+Here’s my guide to hotels in District 3.

 The hotels below are all in very good locations in District 3.
 Victory Hotel is a budget hotel three minutes from the War Remnants Museum.
-Mai House Saigon is a luxury hotel five minutes from the museum.
+The Mai House Saigon (pictured above) is a luxury hotel five minutes from the museum.

-La Vela Saigon is arguably the most popular hotel in Ho Chi Minh City.
+The La Vela Saigon is one of the most popular hotels in Ho Chi Minh City.
 Its rooftop views are unmatched in the area.
 It’s in the back of District 3 but closer to Tan Dinh Church (a 10-minute walk) and about 20 minutes from the War Remnants Museum.
 It’s also far more cost-effective than other five-star hotels in Ho Chi Minh City.

 Best Luxury Hotels in District 3